telerik/reporting-docs/knowledge-base/export-to-pdf-fails-from-asp-dot-net-core-2-2-projects.md

 <AspNetCoreHostingModel>InProcess</AspNetCoreHostingModel>
 ```

-2. Use .NET Core 2.1 - InProcess hosting is not available there, hence the problem does not exist
+2. Use .NET Core 2.1 - _InProcess_ hosting is not available there, hence the problem does not exist.

-3. Use .NET Core 3.0 - The problem is fixed there
+3. Use .NET Core 3.0 - The problem is fixed in this version.